MCaddell01/cloudvision-user-import-script/README.md

 Users are written to a CSV file to allow an administrator to bulk create a number of users and import them to a CVP platform using the import script.
 Roles must be spcified as a list with the surrounding square brackets, even if only one role is entered.

-You can run the script as follows:
+You can run the script as follows;
 ```bash
 python ./export_users.py --identity identities/on-prem.json --file users.csv
 ```